Macintosh Plus: Overview

 Bruce Webster of BYTE reported a rumor in December 1985: "Supposedly, Apple will be releasing a Big Mac by the time this column sees print: said Mac will reportedly come with 1 megabyte of RAM ... the new 128K-byte ROM ... and a double-sided (800K bytes) disk drive, all in the standard Mac box."
 Introduced as the Macintosh Plus, it was the first Macintosh model to include a SCSI port, which launched the popularity of external SCSI devices for Macs, including hard disks, tape drives, CD-ROM drives, printers, Zip drives, and even monitors.
 The SCSI implementation of the Plus was engineered shortly before the initial SCSI spec was finalized and, as such, is not 100% SCSI-compliant.
 SCSI ports remained standard equipment for all Macs until the introduction of the iMac in 1998.

 The Macintosh Plus was the last classic Mac to have an RJ11 port on the front of the unit for the keyboard, as well as the DE-9 connector for the mouse; models released after the Macintosh Plus would use ADB ports.

-The Mac Plus was the first Apple computer to utilize user-upgradable SIMM memory modules instead of single DIP DRAM chips.
-Four SIMM slots were provided and the computer shipped with four 256 KB SIMMs, for 1 MB total RAM.
+The Mac Plus was the first Apple computer to utilize user-upgradable SIMM memory modules instead of individual DIP DRAM chips.
+Four SIMM slots were provided and the computer shipped with all of them populated with 256 KB SIMMs, for 1 MB total RAM.
 By replacing them with 1 MB SIMMs, it was possible to have 4 MB of RAM.
-(Although 30-pin SIMMs could support up to 16 MB total RAM, the Mac Plus motherboard had only 22 address lines connected, for a 4 MB maximum.)
+(Although 30-pin SIMMs could support up to 4 MB each, the Mac Plus motherboard had only 22 address lines connected, for a 4 MB maximum total RAM.)

 It has what was then a new 3 1/2-inch double-sided 800 KB floppy drive, offering double the capacity of floppy disks from previous Macs, along with backward compatibility.
 The drive is controlled by the same IWM chip as in previous models, implementing variable speed GCR.
 The drive was still completely incompatible with PC drives.
 The 800 KB drive has two read/write heads, enabling it to simultaneously use both sides of the floppy disk and thereby double storage capacity.
-Like the 400 KB drive before it, a companion Macintosh 800K External Drive was an available option.
+Like the 400 KB external drive before it, a companion Macintosh 800K External Drive was introducued as an available option.
 However, with the increased disk storage capacity combined with 2-4x the available RAM, the external drive was less of a necessity than it had been with the 128K and 512K.